 By Jameela Ho (in collaboration with Team AYEINA)

 How your child expresses his or her love for you depends on how you express your love for him or her.
 You are the role model for your child.
 When you express your love, it improves your relationship with that person.
 She or he will feel confident in your love.
 There’s nothing like being loved to boost self-esteem.
+There are many different ways to express your love.
+You can do it both verbally and physically.

 Messenger of Allah (ﷺ) said: “When one of you loves his brother, then let him inform him of it.”
 [Tirmidhi]